Virginia Appeals Lawyer

 Additionally, in an appeal de novo from the General District Court to the Circuit Court, the Circuit Court is not bound by the sentencing decisions of the General District Court.
 For example, if you feel that the judgment from the general district court is overly harsh for a traffic case or a DUI case, there is nothing to say that the circuit court will not come down with even more strict punishments.
 This includes punishments decided by a jury in Virginia.
 Sometimes juries are more lenient and sometimes they are harsher depending on the unique facts and circumstances of your case.
 So the possible outcomes are another factor to consider.

 You should also consider the representation and preparation costs.
-Many times, if you have hired an attorney for one court level, you may need to hire that attorney again or hire a different appeals lawyer in Virginia for the appeal procedure.
+Many times, if you have hired an attorney for one court level, you may need to hire that attorney again or hire a different appeals lawyer in Northern Virginia for the appeal procedure.

 Importance of An Appeals Lawyer